TRAINING - 2021

 All you need is a change of clothes, a towel and soft shoes that you don’t mind getting wet.
 We provide everything else you need.
 There will even be a hot meal available when you come off the water.

-You don't need to book ahead for tasters - just turn up from 6pm.
-We sail until dusk and the amount of time you get on the water will vary according to weather and the number of people wanting to go out.
+You would not need to book ahead for tasters - just turn up from 6pm.
+We normally would sail until dusk and the amount of time you get on the water will vary according to weather and the number of people wanting to go out.
 Taster sessions are normally 30-45 minutes, with two people + an instructor in the boat and provide a taste of dinghy sailing, the club and the Welsh Harp.

 CHILDREN AND YOUNG SAILORS